-the Guru sitting separately on the carpeted prayer hall.
+Men and women bow in front of the Guru sitting separately on the carpeted prayer hall.
 Shoes must be taken off and the head covered when entering the prayer hall and the community kitchen also known as Guru Ka Langgar.

-Men and women bow in front of The basic there is or everywhe Nanak De of ten Gur years.
-The to purge o people is of caste as to equal st Sikh Guru
+The basic there is or everywhe Nanak De of ten Guryears.
+The to purge of people is to equal sto equal store equal equal